FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 **Correspondence**

-Correspondence was taken as read.---
+Correspondence was taken as read.
+---
 11

 Councillor Costelloe complimented the Parks Department on the excellent flower displays in the